How ‘Doremi Fasol Latido’ Built on Hawkwind’s Early Success

-It’s been 40 years since legendary space rockers Hawkwind released what many fans consider their finest album, ‘Doremi Fasol Latido.’
-Though merely a footnote here in the US of A, Hawkwind reign supreme throughout the galaxies of underground rock and roll fans everywhere.
+Hawkwind released what many fans consider their finest album, Doremi Fasol Latido, on Nov 24, 1972.
+Though merely a footnote in the U.S., Hawkwind are legendary among fans of underground rock 'n' roll.

-After releasing a relatively subdued debut album (produced by Dick Taylor of the Pretty Things), things fell into place on the band's second effort, the 1971 release ‘X In Search Of Space.’
+After releasing a relatively subdued debut album (produced by Dick Taylor of the Pretty Things), things fell into place on the band's second effort, the 1971 release X in Search of Space.
 Then, in the summer of 1972, the unexpected happened.
-These long haired, greasy dope heads found themselves riding high in the singles chart with a song called ‘Silver Machine.’
-Sung by their new bass player, who you might know better as Lemmy Kilmister, the song took off and became a surprise hit, riding up to No. 3 on the UK charts.
-The band continued to work on their third album, which was released in late November of 1972.
+These long-haired, greasy dopeheads found themselves riding high in the singles chart with a song called "Silver Machine."
+Sung by their new bass player, Lemmy Kilmister, the song took off and became a surprise hit, riding up to No. 3 on the U.K. chart.

-That album, ‘Doremi Fasol Latido,’ kicks off with the supercharged riff monster ‘Brainstorm’ which pummels the listener for close to twelve minutes.
+Doremi Fasol Latido kicks off with the supercharged riff monster "Brainstorm," which pummels the listener for close to 12 minutes.
 It delivers a proto-punk like urgency while gliding skyward the entire drive.
 This song, possibly more than any other, displays the Hawkwind style full on.
-As ‘Brainstorm’ flows seamlessly into the next track, ‘Space Is Deep,’ we are off on a mellower part of the trip.
+As "Brainstorm" flows seamlessly into the next track, "Space Is Deep," we are off on a mellower part of the trip.
 Synths flutter alongside driving acoustic guitars while we learn that "Space is dark, it is so endless / When you're lost it's so relentless."
 The song floats in that deep space until the band kicks in full steam ahead.

-The rhythm section of Lemmy and drummer Simon King drive the band's sound and rarely let up, while guitarist/leader Dave Brock is a one man guitar onslaught.
+The rhythm section of Kilmister and drummer Simon King drive the band's sound and rarely let up, while guitarist and group leader Dave Brock is a one-man onslaught.
 Nik Turner's sax and flute, and the synthesizers of Dik Mik and Del Dettmar add the essential ingredients to the mix to make the classic Hawkwind sound.
-‘Lord Of Light’ and ‘Time We Left This World Today’ exhibit more dramatic, almost ritualistic rhythms while maintaining that psychedelic glow while ‘Down Through The Night’ moves back to the acoustic driven sound.
-Lemmy contributes the album's haunting closer, ‘The Watcher,’ a song he would record in very different form five years later on the first Motorhead album.
+"Lord of Light" and "Time We Left This World Today" exhibit more dramatic, almost ritualistic rhythms while maintaining that psychedelic glow while "Down Through the Night" moves back to the acoustic driven sound.
+Kilmister contributes the album's haunting closer, "The Watcher," a song he would record in very different form five years later on the first Motorhead album.

-The band's live performances were notorious for the sensory overload of sounds and lights, not to mention large breasted, nude dancer Stacia, but that’s another story for another time.
-The tour in support of ‘Doremi Fasol Latido’ spawned what is perhaps the band's best known recording, the live album ‘Space Ritual.’
+The band's live performances were notorious for the sensory overload of sounds and lights, not to mention large-breasted nude dancer Stacia.
+Their dates in support of Doremi Fasol Latido spawned what is perhaps the band's best-known recording, the live album Space Ritual.

-Hawkwind were far more interesting than the tag of ‘space rock’ would lead one to believe.
-“We weren’t Pink Floyd,” Lemmy said in a BBC documentary on the band, “we weren’t cute.
-We were like a black nightmare.”
-Unlike Tangerine Dream, for instance, their music was far more rock than it was space.
-The ethereal elements simply added the right colors to create their distinct sound.
-Along with all the aforementioned titles, albums like ‘In The Hall Of The Mountain Grill,’ ‘Warrior On The Edge Of Time,’ and ‘Quark, Strangeness And Charm’ are classics.
+Hawkwind were far more interesting than the tag of "space rock" would lead one to believe.
+"We weren't Pink Floyd," Lemmy said in a BBC documentary on the band.
+"We weren't cute.
+We were like a black nightmare."